 Location: Tarragona, Spain

-landscapes".
-Students will travel to Tarragona, Spain to engage
+landscapes" in 2019.
+Students will travel to Tarragona, Spain

-with the historical, archaeological and cultural heritage of this
+to engage with the historical, archaeological and cultural heritage

-region.
-Learning experiences will consist of lectures, guided field
+of this region.
+Learning experiences will consist of lectures,

-trips, visits to museums, and invited talks by local officials,
+guided field trips, visits to museums, and invited talks by local

-take place at the Catalan Institute of Classic Archaeology (ICAC),
+Lectures will take place at the Catalan Institute of Classic

-located in the heart of Tarragona’s old town.
+Archaeology (ICAC), located in the heart of Tarragona’s old

 Did you discover a topic that piqued your interest during a course and you want to investigate it further?
 Conducting an independent study is a great opportunity to further delve into your interests while receiving guidance and mentorship from faculty.